togakangaroo/curriculum/resources/nitrous/README.md

 GitHub is a web based hosting platform.
 GitHub can be used as a publishing tool, a version control system or a way to collaborate on a project with several friends.
 GitHub allows you to have local and cloud based copies of your projects.

+### Special note for instructors

+Nitrous VMs provisioned on a free account shut down after an idle period.
+This means you will not be able to access a student's work on Nitrous after the VM is down.
+ScriptEd has a special arrangement with Nitrous to keep our students' VMs on all the time.
+Work with your program manager to find out more.

 ## Setup

 ### Create Github account